Appliance repair technician servicing a residential refrigerator

 Tip Requests at Checkout

-Customers see a 15/20/25% tip prompt right at payment — same flow they're used to from Square or DoorDash.
+Customers see a 15/20/25% tip prompt right at payment — the same flow they're used to from Square or DoorDash.
 Appliance techs on the free plan typically see 10-15% of invoices come back tipped, $15-30 on a service call and occasionally $50+ on an after-hours fridge save — money that was never on the table before.
+The tip routes to whichever account the operator chooses, so the helper's tips can go straight to the helper.

 Included free, forever.